beingzpranav/InternMatch/DATABASE_SETUP.md

 - Students can only view and manage their own applications and bookmarks
 - Companies can only view applications to their own internships
 - Companies can only create and manage their own internships

-### Database Indexes

-Various indexes have been created on frequently queried columns to improve performance:

-- Indexes on foreign keys (e.g., student_id, internship_id)
-- Indexes for commonly filtered fields

-## Supabase Setup

-### Creating a New Supabase Project

-1. Go to [Supabase](https://supabase.com/) and sign in or create an account
-2. Create a new project and note your project URL and keys
-3. Add these keys to your `.env` file

-### Storage Buckets

-The application uses Supabase Storage for file storage:

-- **resumes** bucket - For storing student resume files
-- **avatars** bucket - For storing user profile pictures

-## Functions and Triggers

-The database includes several PostgreSQL functions and triggers:

-1. **update_profile_info()** - Updates profile information when users modify their details
-   - Called by a trigger on auth.users updates

 ## Manual Interaction with the Database